Posted by Conor ● 21 April 2018

 Generic jobs boards advertise a diversity of roles; jobs for school leavers, for undergraduates, for graduates... for literally anybody that is looking for employment.
 If you’re advertising on a jobs board that is not undergraduate-specific, expect applications from candidates who are not university students.

 The solution is to use niche jobs boards.
-RateMyPlacement.co.uk is designed specifically for undergraduates seeking all types of work experience.
-Our database contains 100,000 first and second year students - all that have opted-in to receive communications about placement, internship and insight opportunities.
+Using a website such as RateMyPlacement.co.uk, which is designed specifically for undergraduates seeking all types of work experience, is key to tackling this challenge.
+Their database contains 100,000 first and second year students - all that have opted-in to receive communications about placement, internship and insight opportunities.

-If you're organisation is targeting a specific group of students, it's in your interest to work with organisations that are experts at attracting that particular target audience.
+If your organisation is targeting a specific group of students, it's in your interest to work with organisations that are experts at attracting that particular target audience and have relationships with other relevant companies or institutions, such as universities.

 Everybody’s talking about diversity.